MitzaaA14/STEALTH-UNIT-X1/README.md

 ## Q3 - What is the hardest technical problem?

-**Signal Integrity and Resource Monitoring.** Balancing high-current DC motor operation (which generates electrical noise) with stable wireless communication (Bluetooth/Wi-Fi) while simultaneously processing data from multiple sensors (Camera + 2x Ultrasonic) in real-time.
+**Signal Integrity and Resource Monitoring.** Balancing high-current DC motor operation (which generates electrical noise) with stable wireless communication (Bluetooth/Wi-Fi) while simultaneously processing data from multiple sensors in real-time.

 ## Q4 - What is the minimum demo?